hongbo-miao/hongbo-miao/README.md

-This diagram shows the architecture of my personal R&D (research and development) lab, which is housed in [this repository](https://github.com/Hongbo-Miao/hongbomiao.com).
-Happy exchanging!
+This diagram shows the architecture of a personal R&D lab that facilitates knowledge sharing.
+The lab is housed in this repository [this repository](https://github.com/Hongbo-Miao/hongbomiao.com).

 (The diagram here may take a moment to load.
 Please wait patiently.)